-Global Insurance CEO Outlook 2021 COVID-19 has disrupted insurance industries across the globe, but of the 129 insurance CEOs surveyed for KPMG's annual Global CEO Outlook, there's an emerging optimism driven by a focus on innovation and a strong connection to organisational purpose. ©2022 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
-All rights reserved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
-Liability limited by a scheme approved under Professional Standards Legislation.
+Global Insurance CEO Outlook 2021

+COVID-19 has disrupted insurance industries across the globe, but of the 129 insurance CEOs surveyed for KPMG's annual Global CEO Outlook, there's an emerging optimism driven by a focus on innovation and a strong connection to organizational purpose.

 Missed an issue of Frontiers in Finance?

-Past issues are available to download from home.kpmg/frontiersinfinance Frontiers in Finance is a forward-looking collection of market insights, thought-provoking perspectives and sector-specific issues that impact key decision-makers of financial services organisations around the world.
+Past issues are available to download from home.kpmg/frontiersinfinance Frontiers in Finance is a forward-looking collection of market insights, thought-provoking perspectives and sector-specific issues that impact key decision-makers of financial services organizations around the world.
 All articles are written by industry-leading and experienced professionals from across our Global Financial Services practice.
 KPMG's Global Financial Services practice has more than 53,000 partners and professionals across the KPMG global network of 145 member firms, providing audit, tax and advisory services to the retail banking, corporate and investment banking, investment management, and insurance sectors.
 KPMG professionals bring ideas, innovation and experience from across this network, to the benefit of financial services clients around the world.
 Member firms offer leading financial institutions practical advice and strategies backed by world-class implementation.
 We believe our commitment to the industry, our sector-specific insights and our passion for serving member firms' clients to the very best of our abilities help us stand out.
-145 countries and 51,000+ people We welcome the opportunity to discuss how KPMG member firms can help you achieve your business objectives.
-Contacts KPMG Australia Daniel Knoll National Industry Leader - Financial Services E: danielknoll@kpmg.com.au Steve Jackson National Sector Leader - Banking & Capital Markets E: sjackson2@kpmg.com.au David Kells National Sector Leader - Insurance E: dkells@kpmg.com.au Linda Elkins National Sector Leader - Asset & Wealth Management E: lindaelkins@kpmg.com.au Nigel Virgo National Sector Leader - Real Estate E: nrvirgo@kpmg.com.au KPMG.com.au The information contained in this document is of a general nature and is not intended to address the objectives, financial situation or needs of any particular individual or entity.
-It is provided for information purposes only and does not constitute, nor should it be regarded in any manner whatsoever, as advice and is not intended to influence a person in making a decision, including, if applicable, in relation to any financial product or an interest in a financial product.
-Although we endeavour to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
-No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
-To the extent permissible by law, KPMG and its associated entities shall not be liable for any errors, omissions, defects or misrepresentations in the information or for any loss or damage suffered by persons who use or rely on such information (including for reasons of negligence, negligent misstatement or otherwise). ©2022 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
-All rights reserved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
-Liability limited by a scheme approved under Professional Standards Legislation.
+We welcome the opportunity to discuss how KPMG member firms can help you achieve your business objectives.